Riyya-HI/ECE209AS-AI-ML_CPS-IoT/README.md

 The pretrained model has been adapted from [7] and the model V2 has been taken from [17].

+Please refer to Pretrained_V2_Inst doc in our repo.

 #### Retraining

-For retraining, open the colab notebook which uses the source [b].
+For retraining, open the colab notebook which uses the source [11] and [12].
 This basically loads the pre-trained weights of mobilenet V2 and adapts it for the specific frames or images.
+Please refer to Retrained_V2_Inst doc file in our repo.

 #### Steps